seud0nym/openwrt-wireguard-go/README.md

 ## Usage

-Once installed, you can use the official OpenWRT guides at https://openwrt.org/docs/guide-user/services/vpn/wireguard/start to configure Wireguard as a [server](https://openwrt.org/docs/guide-user/services/vpn/wireguard/server) and/or a [client](https://openwrt.org/docs/guide-user/services/vpn/wireguard/client).
+Once installed, you can use the official OpenWRT guides at https://openwrt.org/docs/guide-user/services/vpn/wireguard/start to configure WireGuard as a [server](https://openwrt.org/docs/guide-user/services/vpn/wireguard/server) and/or a [client](https://openwrt.org/docs/guide-user/services/vpn/wireguard/client).

 However, do **NOT** install the opkg packages (`wireguard` and `wireguard-tools`).
-If your device does not have kernel support for Wireguard, then the installation of the `wireguard` package will probably fail.
+If your device does not have kernel support for WireGuard, then the installation of the `wireguard` package will probably fail.
 The `wireguard-tools` package *may* work, but it is unnecessary as this project includes all the required files, and the `wireguard-tools` package will replace some or all of them.

 ## Uninstalling